CS-433/ml-project-2-lasmer/README.md

 ### Data Augmentation
 We provide two augmentation files since the original data is not enough for training.
-You can use them by running: augment_deterministic.py OR augment_random.py.
+You can use them by running (one of the following or both)
+-  augment_deterministic.py
+-  augment_random.py.

 This will create a new folder data/augmented with the newly created images.
 For additional data, you can change NB_AUGMENTATIONS in augment_random.py (by default=3)

 ## Addtionnal Data: